lmmoses/poll_scraper/README.md

 #  Running Script

-To run the script, run polling_scraper_main.py
+To run the script, change the working directory to be src before running polling_scraper_main.py